daaimah123/React-PostgreSQL-Express/ReadMe.md

 Create component files and make sure they are imported (to files that are using them) and exported (in their own component) file appropiately.

-Exampe of Read (GET all) component file:
+Exampe of Read.js (GET all) component file:
 ````
 import React, { Component } from 'react';
 import '../App.css';